lambdaclass/concrete/ROADMAP.md

     `std.bytes.Bytes` and `std.text.Text`: `peek`, `advance`, `take_while`,
     `consume`, span/position tracking, error reporting, and no hidden allocation unless the API carries `with(Alloc)`.
-10. Add `std.base64` as the first byte-format module, pulled by the `base64_cli` workload rather than designed in isolation.
-V1 should include only what the workload and RFC 4648 vectors require: encode/decode over fixed buffers and allocation-backed `Vec<u8>` as needed, strict error reporting, invalid-padding negatives, oracle comparison, and evidence classification.
-Streaming encode/decode is explicitly deferred to package/workload pressure, not hidden in v1.
-Done when `examples/base64_cli` builds and runs against an external oracle, so the module proves the args -> bytes/text -> parse/errors -> Writer path instead of just unit tests.
+10. Keep `std.base64` as the first byte-format module's completed workload precedent, not an open design task.
+V1 and `examples/base64_cli` have landed; future work is only the explicit tail: decide and gate canonical padding-bit strictness, add streaming encode/decode only when a workload pulls it, and preserve the args -> bytes/text -> parse/errors -> Writer oracle path as the model for the next byte-format module.
 11. Add `std.uri` parsing/formatting after the byte/text/path split is stable:
     component accessors, percent encoding/decoding, normalization policy, and clear distinction between syntax validation and network authority.